 Congratulations!
 You have an easy fix on your hands.

 Well, not all Abby Almosts have quick fixes.
-Some cite generals concerns for their complaint: a faulty app, a long wait time, or another concern that will take months to improve.
+Some cite generals concerns for their complaint: a faulty app, a long wait time, or another issue that will take months to improve.

 But Abby will like to know that you’re working it out.